MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-Mailbox.md

 Get-Mailbox -Archive -Database MBXDB01
 ```

-This example returns a summary list of all archive mailboxes on the database named MBXDB01.
+This example returns a summary list of all archive mailboxes in the database named MBXDB01.

 ### Example 5
 ```powershell